Southern Walnut Creek Trail

-This project consists of the design and construction of a new trail on the Walnut Creek Greenbelt.
 The trail will connect Balcones District Park to Walnut Creek Metropolitan Park.
 Construction will consist of a 10' wide concrete trail with 2' shoulders.
-The trail will have approximately 9 creek crossings and 4 trail heads.
+The trail will have 9 creek crossings and 4 trail heads.

-- The Balcones District Park portion of the trail has been completed, excluding punch list items.
+- Balcones Park portion of the Trail has been completed, excluding punch list items.

-- The trail segments under Mopac within TXDOT right-of-way have been completed, excluding punch list items.
+- Trail segments under Mopac within TXDOT right of Way have been completed, excluding punch list items.

-- The Consultant Engineers are currently working with City personnel on a site plan for project areas between Balcones and Walnut Creek Parks.
+- The Consultant Engineers are continuing to work with City personnel on a site plan for areas between Balcones and Walnut Creek parks.

 Northern Walnut Creek Trail - Phase 2

 - The preliminary engineering has been submitted in draft format and is currently being reviewed by City personnel and TXDOT.
-Upon completion of reviews, the City will hold neighborhood meetings to show findings and solicit public input.
-The preliminary report will stay in draft format until resolution of work near environmentally sensitive and endangered species can be obtained.
+Upon completion of reviews, the City will hold neighborhood meetings to show findings and solicit public input

 - The City has met with agencies responsible for oversight of environmentally sensitive areas and species and agreed to conduct studies to ensure the safety and security of the sites.

-- Surveyors and scientists are currently working in areas of historic and architectural significance.
+- Surveyors and scientists are currently working in the areas of historic and architectural significance.